practicalcomputerscience/MicrobenchmarkGPHLlanguages/80 - language dependencies/README.md

 Take the information of this page with a grain of salt.
-In the end, all programming languages are ecosystems, where most probably some parts have been written in one or more other programming languages.
+In the end, all programming languages are ecosystems where most probably some parts have been written in one or more other programming languages.

 <br/>